 - Let the water run continuously between the aquarium and the sump continuously for at least two weeks before adding the first livestock.

 - This also gives you time to set up the lighting and other accessories and also take care of any leakages or surprises that invariably crop up.

-- Post two weeks, do a water test to check on critical parameters like: Salinity, Ammonia level, Nitrites, Nitrates and the pH.
-If everything has gone as per plan, this should be your reading - Salinity - between 1.023 - 1.025; Ammonia - 0;Nitrites - 0; Nitrates - 0;pH 8.2 - 8-5
+- Post two weeks, do a water test to check on critical parameters like: Salinity, Ammonia level, Nitrites, Nitrates and pH.
+If everything has gone as per plan, this should be your reading: your Salinity should read between 1.023 - 1.025, your Ammonia, Nitrites, and Nitrates should read 0, and your pH should read between 8.2 - 8.5

 - Time to add your first livestock.
-(Note: one may choose to add a fish or two post 1 week to speed up the cycling itself, though avoid the temptation to stock a lot of fish at once)
+(Note: one may choose to add a fish or two post 1 week to speed up the cycling itself, though avoid the temptation to stock a lot of fish at once.)

-- It will also help to have the lighting on a timer to replicate the natural Day/Night cycle, with the metal halides coming on towards afternoon while the T-5 lights come on during the morning and evening.
+- It will also help to have the lighting on a timer to replicate the natural day/night cycle, with the metal halides coming on towards the afternoon while the T-5 lights come on during the morning and evening.